sirin-koca/Project1/README.md

 ```

 ## Modules
 Modules are files that contain Python code.
-They allow you to organize your code into logical units, making it easier to manage and reuse.
-Python comes with a large number of built-in modules, and you can also create your own modules.
+They allow us to organize our code into logical units, making it easier to manage and reuse.
+Python comes with a large number of built-in modules, and we can also create our own modules.

 ```
 import math
 print(math.pi)
 ```

-Here are some examples of popular Python modules:
+Some examples of popular Python modules:

 * __os module__: Provides a way to interact with the operating system, including tasks such as file and directory operations, process management, and user and group management.